 Some of our business activities are currently regulated by the Animal Welfare Act, which governs the treatment of some animals intended for use in research.
-Most of our United States small animal research model business, which is predominantly rats and mice, is not subject to regulation under the Animal Welfare Act.
+Much of our United States small animal research model business, which is predominantly rats and mice, is not subject to regulation under the Animal Welfare Act.
 However, we comply with licensing and registration requirement standards set by the USDA for handling animals, including breeding, maintenance and transportation of our animals.
 Birds, including the chickens used in our United States SPF egg business, are also not subject to Animal Welfare Act regulations.
 However, the USDA, which enforces the Animal Welfare Act, is presently considering changing the regulations issued under the Animal Welfare Act, in light of judicial action, to include rats, mice and birds within its coverage.
 The Animal Welfare Act imposes a wide variety of specific regulations on producers and users of animal subjects, most notably cage size, shipping conditions and environmental enrichment methods.
-If the USDA decides to include rats, mice and birds, especially chickens, in its regulations, we could be required to alter our production operation for these models.
-This may include adding production capacity, new equipment and additional employees.
-We believe that application of the Animal Welfare Act to our rats, mice and SPF egg businesses in the United States will not result in loss of net sales, margin or market share, since all producers and users are subject to the same regulations.
-However, the USDA's actions may harm our operations.
-In addition, although we do not anticipate the addition of rats, mice and birds to the Animal Welfare Act to require significant expenditures, the Animal Welfare Act, when amended, may be more stringent than we expect and require significant expenditures.
-Any future amendments to the Animal Welfare Act or other laws or regulations may also require significant expenditures by us.
+Should the USDA decide to include rats, mice and birds, especially chickens, in its regulations, we could be required to alter our production operation for these models, including adding production capacity, new equipment and additional employees.
+While we believe that application of the Animal Welfare Act to our rats, mice and SPF egg businesses in the United States will not result in loss of net sales, margin or market share, since all producers and users are subject to the same regulations, it is possible that the USDA's actions will negatively affect our operations.
+In addition, although we do not anticipate the addition of rats, mice and birds to the Animal Welfare Act to require significant expenditures, it is possible that the Animal Welfare Act, when amended, may be more stringent than we expect and require significant expenditures.
+Any future amendments to the Animal Welfare Act or other laws or regulations may also require significant expenditures by